lcls-psana/psocake/scripts/README.md

 + pymongo/mongodb is required to use MongoDB.

 At LCLS, use the following conda environment:
-$conda activate /reg/neh/home/takeller/.conda/envs/antfarmTest2
+$conda activate ~yoon82/.conda/envs/antfarm

-Or:

-conda create --name antfarm python=2.7 pytorch=0.1.12 torchvision numpy h5py
-conda activate antfarm
-conda install --channel lcls-rhel7 psana-conda psgeom pymongo mongodb pyqtgraph scikit-image --force conda uninstall pytorch libtorch conda install pytorch=0.1.12 cuda80 torchvision -c soumith

 3) cd psocake/scripts
-If the MongoDB server is not running*, then run startMongoServer.py in one of the terminals.
+If the MongoDB server is not running*, then run it in one of the terminals.
+$python startMongoServer.py

 4) In a second terminal,
 Export peaknet4antfarm paths: